apache/incubator-resilientdb/platform/consensus/ordering/3pc/Docs/3pc_resilientdb_implementation.md

 - client request ingress is still reused where possible
 - execution/reply path is unchanged outside the protocol boundary
-- performance mode is not falsely claimed to be 3PC-compatible unless a separate `PerformanceManager3PC` is actually implemented
+- performance mode is not 3PC-compatible unless a separate `PerformanceManager3PC` is actually implemented

----

-## Known Caveats / Review Notes

-1. `ConsensusManager3PC` may inherit substantial PBFT scaffolding.
-Review should confirm that PBFT-specific message dispatch and recovery assumptions have been neutralized where necessary.

-2. If `PerformanceManager3PC` was not implemented, throughput and latency measurement should come from normal-mode external measurement, not PBFT performance benchmark output.

-3. If the coordinator ignores its own broadcasted request states.

 ---